JL-Omega/Kubernetes-project/README.md

-# WordPress Deployment on Bare-Metal (Ingress-controller + MetalLB)
+# WordPress Deployment on k8s Bare-Metal (NGINX Ingress Controller + MetalLB)

-This repository contains Kubernetes YAML manifests for deploying WordPress on bare-metal infrastructure using an Ingress controller along with MetalLB for Load Balancing.
+This repository contains Kubernetes YAML manifests for deploying WordPress on bare-metal infrastructure using an NGINX Ingress controller along with MetalLB for Load Balancing.

 ## Prerequisites